 Here’s how we did it:

-- We boiled some water for the cocktail hotdogs and the eggs were boiled on a separate pot.
+- We boiled some water for the cocktail hotdogs and the eggs were boiled in a separate pot.

-- The hotdogs were washed with running water and both ends have been sliced in quarter.
+- The hotdogs were washed with running water, and both ends have been sliced in quarters.

 - Once cooked, the hotdogs were drained and have been set aside.

-- The boiled eggs were peeled, sliced in half and were set aside.
+- The boiled eggs were peeled, sliced in half, and set aside.

 - We have also drained the syrup from the pineapple chunks.